KMKfw/kmk_firmware/docs/config_and_keymap.md

 KMK is configured through a rather large plain-old-Python class called `KMKKeyboard`.
-Subclasses of this configuration exist which pre-fill defaults for various known keyboards (for example, many QMK keyboards are supported through our ItsyBitsy to ProMicro pinout adapter, or with a nice!nano).
+Subclasses of this configuration exist which pre-fill defaults for various known keyboards (for example, many QMK, TMK, or ZMK keyboards are supported with a nice!nano, or through our ItsyBitsy to ProMicro pinout adapter.
 This class is the main interface between end users and the inner workings of KMK.
 Let's dive in!